jjeffus/mayim-server/README.md

 standard (optional) feature.
 If you like or use the code please join our little mitzvah and help contribute!

+# GUIDE

+Follow the [guide](https://github.com/jjeffus/mayim-server/GUIDE.md) to get this repo setup and online to get your APP_SERVER variable.

 # SERVER

 This is the codebase for the server, you can find the Flutter client